5.9 Interactions

 We conclude for this example that there is a significant gender \(\times\) income interaction (F[2, 851] = 3.17, p = .042).
 The same method (car::Anova()) would be used for a continuous \(\times\) categorical interaction if the categorical predictor has more than two levels.

-By way of reminder, the tests of each of the two main effects are not tests of the overall effect of each of those predictors.
-They are, rather, tests of significance of each at the reference level of the other.
+By way of reminder, the tests of each of the two main effects are not tests of the overall effect of each of the corresponding predictors.
+They are, rather, tests of significance of each predictor at the reference level of the other predictor in the interaction.
 The following subsection will discuss how to obtain an appropriate overall test for each predictor involved in an interaction.

 5.9.11 Overall test of a predictor involved in an interaction